notSayam/BadNet_ML_CyberSec/README.md

 # BadNet_ML_CyberSec
-My submission to the "Backdoor attacks" assignment for Machine Learning in CyberSecurity
+My submission to the "Backdoor attacks" assignment for Machine Learning in CyberSecurity <br>
-Name: Sayam Dhingra
+Name: Sayam Dhingra <br>
 NetID: sd5292

 ## How to run